Graduate Students

 Chemistry

 Emmanuel earned his Bachelor of Science in Chemistry degree from Kwame Nkrumah University of Science and Technology, Ghana.
-His research centers on Photopharmacology and Optogenetics.
-He is currently exploring the synthesis of photoswitchable-tethered ligands as potential potassium channel modulators.
+His research centers on the Design, Synthesis and Photopharmacology of the pain-related Two-pore domain potassium channel modulators.

 Swagata Debnath